bc9448/Emby.MovieHashTagger/README.md

 Just drop the .dll into your server's plugins folder.
 Then restart the server.

 Emby Server Plugin Folder:
-The Emby Server plugin folder can generally be located in one of the following locations, depending on the server platform.
+Depending on the server platform, the Emby Server plugin folder can generally be located in one of the following locations.

 Windows:
-C:\Users\{user}\AppData\Roaming\Emby-Server\plugins
+C:\Users\{user}\AppData\Roaming\Emby-Server\system\plugins

 macOS:
 /Users/{user}/emby-server/plugins or /Users/{user}/.config/emby-server/plugins